pilcrowonpaper/arctic/docs/pages/providers/twitter.md

 # Twitter

-Add the `offline.access` scopes to get refresh tokens.
+Add the `offline.access` scope to get refresh tokens.

 For usage, see [OAuth 2.0 provider with PKCE](/guides/oauth2-pkce).